-DUBAI — August 10, 2023 — Expectations about the role of business in society are changing dramatically.
+NEW YORK—June 27, 2023—Expectations about the role of business in society are changing dramatically.
 The impact of business on the environment is of vital importance to many corporate constituencies.
-Today, however, many more purely social concerns are coming strongly to the fore and CEOs are paying close attention.
+Today, however, many more purely social concerns are coming strongly to the fore.
+And CEOs are playing close attention.

 A Bain & Company survey of nearly 300 global CEOs reveals that 85% of business leaders view social issues as “urgent” concerns for their companies.
 When asked about the primary role of their business, 60% said either creating “positive outcomes for society” or “balancing the needs of all stakeholders.”